Metaswitch/clearwater-live-test/README.md

  - `MEMENTO_SIP=<host>` - hostname of the Memento (SIP) cluster.
 If the Memento application server is integrated with Sprout rather than running as a standalone, this should be set to the Sprout cluster.
  - `MEMENTO_HTTP=<host>` - hostname of the Memento (HTTP) cluster.
  - `PROVISIONAL_RESPONSES_IGNORED=TRUE` - set this to interoperate with devices that absorb second and subsequent provisional responses (so that if a call is forked and both endpoints send a 180 Ringing, only one will reach the caller)
- - `EXCLUDE_TESTS="test1 (TCP),test2 (UDP)"` - a comma-separated list of tests to ignore.
-Useful for working around known bugs with tests in particular environments (e.g. skipping the B2BUA test in cases where the EC2 security group settings won't allow it)
+ - `EXCLUDE_TESTS="test1 (TCP),test2 (UDP)"` - a comma-separated list of prefix matches for tests to ignore.
+Useful for working around known bugs with tests in particular environments (e.g. skipping the B2BUA test in cases where the EC2 security group settings won't allow it).
  - `ELLIS_USER=<email>` - to override the default email used for Ellis (live.tests@example.com).
 Useful to allow multiple live test instances to run simultaneously without deleting each other's lines.
  - `BONO_SNMP=Y` - to verify the consistency of Bono SNMP statistics produced in the test run.
  - `OFF_NET_TEL=<number>` - an off-net number that should be routed back to this machine, for testing BGCF functionality.
 See [the BGCF Testing doc](BGCF_Testing.md) for more detail.